 Assisted suicide and euthanasia are sometimes called under the umbrella term “assisted dying”.

-- Voluntary Euthanasia (with patients consent)– euthanasia is performed with patients consent.
-It is legal in some countries like Belgium, Netherlands etc.
+- Voluntary Euthanasia (with patients’ consent)– euthanasia is performed with the patients consent.
+It is legal in some countries like Belgium, Netherlands, etc.

-- Non-voluntary Euthanasia (patient’s consent unavailable)– where a person is unable to give their consent (for example –patient is in a state of coma or are severely brain damaged) and another person takes the decision on their behalf, often because the ill person had expressed a wish previously to end their life in such circumstances.
+- Non-voluntary Euthanasia (patient’s consent unavailable)– where a person is unable to give their consent (for example –the patient is in a state of coma or are severely brain-damaged) and another person takes the decision on their behalf, often because the ill person had expressed a wish previously to end their life in such circumstances.

 - Involuntary Euthanasia (without asking consent or against the patient’s will)–Euthanasia conducted against the will of the patient is termed involuntary euthanasia.
 It is also regarded as murder.